-Hospitals treating inpatients who will be discharged to a nursing care facility, personal care home or assisted living residence must test the patient for COVID-19 prior to discharging the patient.
-Test results do not need to be obtained prior to discharge, but the test results must be prioritized relative to other test results and be communicated to the receiving facility when received by the hospital.
+Hospitals treating inpatients who will be discharged to a nursing care facility, personal care home, assisted living residence, or intermediate care facility must test the patient for COVID-19 prior to discharging the patient.
+Test results must be obtained prior to discharge.
 Hospitals that do not have their own laboratory that has been approved to perform COVID-19 testing must utilize a commercial laboratory.
 If a patient tested positive for COVID-19 prior to admission to the hospital, the hospital does not need to test the patient again under this section.

-Prior to discharge, the hospital must communicate to the receiving facility that a test has been administered, and the results or that results are pending, if the results have not been received by the hospital.
-Patients known to have or suspected of having COVID-19 but awaiting test results should be discharged to a facility with the ability to adhere to infection prevention and control recommendations of the Department and the CDC for the care of COVID-19 patients.
-Receiving facilities may not refuse to accept or readmit a patient or resident due to pending test results but may refuse to accept a patient-resident if a COVID-19 test has not been administered.
+Prior to discharge, the hospital must communicate the result of the test to the receiving facility.
+Patients with a positive COVID-19 test result should only be discharged to a facility with the ability to adhere to infection prevention and control recommendations of the Department and the CDC for the care of COVID-19 patients.
+Receiving facilities that meet this criteria may not refuse to accept or readmit a patient or resident with a positive COVID-19 test result but may refuse to accept a patient-resident if a COVID-19 test has not been administered.